aidan-garvey/polymino/README.md

 Ultimately, the goals of this project are:

 * Complete all of the features described in How To Play
-* Add music and sound effects
+* Music and sound effects
-* Add a proper start menu (currently it boots directly into a game)
+* A menu system for all menus in the game, which could be reused for other games
+* A particle system that controls all non-UI sprites, which could be reused for other games
 * Run the game on real hardware!